 You can do a lesson while you’re working out, folding laundry, gardening, doing the dishes, whatever.
 Basically, you can learn a language while doing any mindless task.

-I just really like that you can be productive with your time while still doing a lesson.
+I like that you can be productive while still doing a lesson.
 It’s a huge bonus to me.
-You can even do an audio lesson while driving because they have a special driving mode, which is really nice.
+You can even do an audio lesson while driving because they have a special driving mode, which is nice.

 Pimsleur Voice Coach

-When you turn this on, you’ll be prompted in English to say a phrase in your target language with no hint as to how to say it.
+One feature that I especially like is challenge mode, which prompts you in English to say a phrase in your target language with absolutely no hints.
 This makes you think critically about what to say, and you still need to master your pronunciation.
-It’s difficult, but quite helpful.
+It’s difficult, which is exactly what makes it helpful.

 Verdict: Which Language App Is Better?

-After testing each language program, it’s a very close call; however, our team leans towards Pimsleur due in large part due to their comprehensive and insightful audio lessons.
+After testing each language program, it’s a very close call; however, our team leans towards Babbel, since their lessons are a little more doable and include more direct grammar teaching.

 Yes, the Babbel subscription plans are more affordable than the Pimsleur plans on average.